It’s a question that gets asked time-and-time again, why is blue cheese mold safe to eat?

 More specifically, Penicillium roqueforti and Penicillium glaucum are used in the production of blue cheese.

-In fact, there are various health benefits to blue cheese mold.
+There are various health benefits to blue cheese mold.

-That being said, you should still always eat blue cheese in moderation, as too much of a good thing can obviously end up being bad for you.
+That being said, you should still always eat blue cheese in moderation, as too much of a good thing can end up being bad for you.

 And on the subject of cheese that has potentially gone off, find out if mozzarella does go moldy quicker than others.